 Since I am often asked about my work and what it entails, I decided this year to write my schedule of work for everyone to see.
-It is not rocket science, but contains many independent and interacting elements.
+It is not a rocket science, but contains many independent and interacting elements.

 Of course, the most prominent part of my schedule of work is The Essence of the Music Business- books and the lectures I give around them.
-It is natural to make news on these topics as they happen to be so dominant area in my life.
+It is natural to make news on these topics as they happen to be so dominant area right now.
 I have already started writing an add-on to the trilogy – The Essence of the Music Business: Conclusion is under construction.
 It will be twenty years since I published my first book.
-It would be great to have a new release this year.
+It would be great to have a new release also for this year.
 So, the new book is the first part of my schedule of work.
 At least, I am trying to get it written this year, even if it comes out later.

-My current contract with Arcada is still in effect for a few months.
+My current contract with Arcada University of Applied Sciences is still in effect for a few months.
 I have now taught two years in Finland.
 At the same time, I have got interesting requests abroad.
 I think I am going to say yes to some of them this year.
 My affiliations with their restrictions have prevented such visits quite often.
 They no longer exist.
 So the track is open in this regard.

 However, much more of my time is spent on another task – artist management.
 I have three artists to work with.
 In chronological order of appearance they are Melba Culp, IRENE and Gentle Savage.
 This is the job I do on a daily-basis, each and every hour of the day.

 As for Gentle Savage, this is something that just happened.
-Not two without the third.
+Never two without a third.
 I had already decided that two new artists would be enough for the year.
 When this contact with the band’s leader, Tornado Bearstone, came in, I had to make an exception.
 He said he would come with the whole band here, even though we were 600 miles apart.
 One cannot but lift a hat!

 Like I said in the beginning, I like the idea behind the schedule of work.
 The goal is to be in better position as a year ago.
 We’ll see what happens with all this.
 Have a great New Year and talk to you soon!